 But even if you haven't a clue what cadence means, nor care for Lycra-clad jaunts at the weekend, there's no escaping the fact that cycling is one of the best forms of cardiovascular training known to humanity.

-You've probably espied the row of colourful kettlebells that sit quietly in the corner of your local gym.
+You've probably spied the row of colourful kettlebells that sit quietly in the corner of your local gym.
 They might look like heavy teapots without a spout but kettlebells are, in fact, a very powerful tool in the fight against flab.

 These broad-handled little bundles of fun offer solid muscle building resistance with the added delight of an intense cardio workout, and if used correctly, can condense a lengthy gym routine into one short, sweaty swinging sesh.